ContextVM/ts-sdk/docs/ctxvm-draft-spec.md

 - Tags:
   - `p`: Provider public key, to target all the servers from a provider
-  - `s`: Server identifier, optional for target a server
   - `method`: Method name

 #### Server Initialization Response